 However, an EMR is not to be confused with only prescription writing software.
 It does help with prescription writing, but that is only a subset of what it can do.
 The software helps record all information pertaining to a patient’s visit, such as patient history, allergies, immunization, recalls, care plans and more.

 A PMS (Practice Management Software) on the other hand, lets you manage the non-medical aspects of your clinic i.e. such as appointment scheduling, SMS reminders, billing, receipts, reporting and more.

-Back in the 90s and as late as mid-2000’s, in developed markets such as Australia, EMR and PMS would be sold as two different software systems that needed to be integrated with each other.
-The idea being a Clinic could well do by buying only the EMR or only the PMS, without needing both.
-So a clinic may buy an EMR to digitize writing of consultation notes and still use a paper-based system for appointment scheduling, billing and other administrative aspects of their clinic.
+Back in the 90s and as late as the mid-2000s, in developed markets such as Australia, EMR and PMS would be sold as two different software systems that needed to be integrated with each other.
+The idea being, that a Clinic could well do by buying only the EMR or only the PMS, without needing both.
+So a clinic may buy an EMR to digitize the writing of consultation notes and still use a paper-based system for appointment scheduling, billing and other administrative aspects of their clinic.
 Or, vice versa with the clinic buying a PMS and avoiding an EMR, stick to writing prescriptions by hand.